Symposium on antibiotic resistance in bioaerosols - the NSERC Discovery Frontiers Project 2019

 Dr. King is Honorary Associate Professor at the University of KwaZulu Natal and a researcher at the Foundation for Environmental Research in South Africa.
 Simon Otto is a veterinarian, epidemiologist and assistant professor at the University of Alberta's School of Public Health.
 He also leads the HEAT-AMR (Human-Environment-Animal Transdisciplinary Antimicrobial Resistance) research group.

-At this symposium, we'll also have the opportunity to hear students present their research projects in short lectures and poster presentations.
+At the symposium, we'll also have the opportunity to hear students present their research projects in short lectures and poster presentations.

 The deadline for abstract submission is 11:30 pm on October 15, 2023.
 Details are available under the "Instructions" tab.